 Childhood trauma consists of overwhelming stress or harm that occurs during childhood.
 Trauma can take many forms, including physical, emotional, or sexual abuse, neglect, exposure to violence, and other forms of distress.
-Childhood trauma can be a one-time event, such as a natural disaster or a car accident, or ongoing, such as ongoing abuse or neglect.
+Trauma can be a one-time event, such as a natural disaster or a car accident, or ongoing, such as ongoing abuse or neglect.

 Trauma can be experienced differently by different children, and not all children who experience trauma will develop trauma-related health symptoms or mental health problems.
 This is part of why siblings raised in the same household grow up and feel differently about how they were raised.
-Unfortunately, for some, trauma can have significant and lasting effects on your emotional, cognitive, and social development.
-And it can impact your ability to form healthy relationships, regulate emotions, and learn and thrive in school and other settings.

 It’s important to note that childhood trauma can impact individuals of any background or culture and can have long-term consequences that persist into adulthood.
 BUT healing is possible.
+Do you think you think it’s possible you have a narcissistic mother?
+This can radically impact you and create severe trauma.

 What are the effects of childhood trauma on brain development?